Lecturer in History

 Kanwal.hameed@history.ox.ac.uk

-This is an interesting moment to be studying history, when critical questions are being raised outside and within the academy about history and history writing.
-It compels historians to reckon with how we produce knowledge, whose stories we trace, and which interests our work serves.
+This is an interesting moment to be studying history - when critical questions are being raised outside and within the academy about history and history-writing.
+It compels us to reckon with how we produce knowledge, whose stories we seek out, and which interests our work serves.
 Most importantly, it demands that the arc of knowledge production, too, bend towards justice.